trustoverip/tswg-keri-specification/spec/spec.md

 [[def: Seal]]

 ~ a seal is a cryptographic commitment in the form of a cryptographic digest or hash tree root (Merkle root) that anchors arbitrary data or a tree of hashes of arbitrary data to a particular event in the key event sequence.
-See annex (Seal)[#seal].
+See section [Seals](#seals) and annex [Seal](#seal).

 [[def: Self-addressed data, SAD]]